|

 she taught at Aimee Semple McPherson's Bible

 school.
 She was on staff for the L.I.F.E.
-Bible college under McPherson.
+Bible College under McPherson.

 She taught classes that included church history and divine healing.
 She